-You might avoid using public transport as there are too many germs, too many unsafe things that you would have to touch, too many people who may brush up against you or cough and spread germs.
+You might avoid using public transport as there are too many germs, too many unsafe things you would have to touch, too many people who may brush up against you or cough and spread germs.

 Things that you can’t touch when out and about

-The pedestrian crossing button to help you cross the road, as too many people touch this every single day and the risk of contamination is too great.
+The pedestrian crossing button to help you cross the road, as too many people touch this every day and the risk of contamination is too great.

 Your own way of doing things to help with contamination OCD.

-In order to keep yourself safe, you will have found your own way to do things, which might include some of the following.
+To keep yourself safe, you will have found your own way to do things, which might include some of the following.

 Only using certain plates, cutlery, cups and mugs at home.
-This might be kept in your own cupboard which you can feel relatively safe about.
+This might be kept in your own cupboard, which you can feel relatively safe about.